Self-optimizing

 self-optimizing.fragment-ratio = 8

-self-optimizing.target-size defines the target output size for major optimizing, which is set to 128 MB by default. self-optimizing.fragment-ratio defines the ratio of the fragment file threshold to the target-size, with a value of 8 indicating that the default fragment threshold is 1/8 of the target-size, or 16 MB for a default target-size of 128 MB.
-Files smaller than 16 MB are considered fragments, while files larger than 16 MB are considered segments, as shown in the diagram below:
+defines the ratio of the fragment file threshold to the target-size, with a value of 8 indicating that the default fragment threshold is 1/8 of the

-The goal of Minor optimizing is to alleviate read amplification issues, which entails two tasks:
+The goal of Minor optimizing is to alleviate read amplification issues, which entails two tasksοΌ

-• Compact fragment files into segment files as quickly as possible.
+- Compact fragment files into segment files as quickly as possible.
 Minor optimizing will be executed more frequently when fragment files are rapidly generated.

-• Converting from a write-friendly file format to a read-friendly file format, which involves transitioning ChangeStore to BaseStore for the Mixed Format, and eq-delete files to pos-delete files for the Iceberg Format.
+- Converting from a write-friendly file format to a read-friendly file format, which involves transitioning ChangeStore to BaseStore for the Mixed Format, and eq-delete files to pos-delete files for the Iceberg Format.

 After executing Minor optimizing multiple times, there will be many Segment files in the tablespace.
 Although in most cases, the read efficiency of Segment files can meet performance requirements, however:

-• There may be a significant amount of accumulated delete data on each Segment file
+- There may be a significant amount of accumulated delete data on each Segment file

-• There may be a lot of duplicate data on primary keys between different Segment files
+- There may be a lot of duplicate data on primary keys between different Segment files

 At this stage, the reading performance problem is no longer caused by the read amplification issue resulting from small file size and file format.
 Instead, it is due to the presence of excessive redundant data that needs to be merged and cleaned up during merge-on-read.
 To address this problem, Amoro introduces major optimizing which merges Segment files to clean up redundant data and control its amount to a level that is favorable to reading.
 Minor optimizing has already performed multiple rounds of deduplication, and major optimizing is not scheduled frequently to avoid write amplification issues.
 Additionally, Full optimizing merges all files in the target space into a single file, which is a special case of major optimizing.